uakfdotb/ghostpp/readme.txt

 The most common reason for lag in GHost++ games on Windows is due to the way Windows allocates CPU time to programs.
 If you are experiencing extreme lag on Windows, open the task manager (Ctrl+Alt+Delete), find ghost.exe in the process list, and increase the priority by one level.
+Do not set the priority to "realtime" as this does not benefit GHost++ and can cause system instability.

 The second most common reason is due to the local SQLite database GHost++ uses.
 The local SQLite database GHost++ uses is not intended to be used with large scale bots.